 Each generation is distinct from the last, but none as drastically as the Millennials.
 As American psychiatrist, Dale Richards, said, “Millennials can be a big frustration if you’re trying to put them into the Baby Boomer or Generation X mold.”

 The Millennials think differently from all previous generations because of their exposure to digital technology since their toddler days.
-Ever since they were old enough to understand, they have had the convenience of the Internet and smartphones to get information they needed instantly, at the push of a button.
+Ever since they were old enough to understand, they have had the convenience of the Internet and smartphones that have apps like the bitcoin era trading app to get information they needed instantly, at the push of a button.
 As recent studies show, the average Millennial spends 18 hours a day on their smartphones, most often on multiple platforms at the same time, seeking, discovering and exchanging information.
 Millennials are unique in their relationships, handling them mostly online.
 As studies indicate, on average, they spend 5.4 hours on social media every day.

 This behavioral trend has upset the way many industries handle their customer interactions, and the way in which the young customers engage with the product.
 Veterans in the field are dismayed as they realize they are unable to appeal to millennial taste, and that what they offer leaves them cold.